fred-corp/FlipperZero-JTAG-SWD-SPI-breakout/README.md

 - The nTRST signal on the 10 pin headers can be connected to nTRST or left floating (NC)
 - The SPI CS signal on the 6 pin SPI header can be connected to GPIO 4 or GPIO 6

-> Note : Not all signals are used bu the Flipper Zero apps, but the board can also be used to convert from a 20-pin ARM JTAG connector to 10 or 6 pin headers.

 ## Pinouts

+> Note : *Italic* pins are configurable with the solder jumpers

 ### Flipper Zero GPIO header